xwp/stream/readme.md

 Thank you for wanting to make Stream better for everyone!

-## Development ##

-Stream uses `Grunt` to minimize and compile scripts and styles.

-If you want to use this development version, you'll need to install `Node.js`.
-Alternately, you can set `define( 'SCRIPT_DEBUG', true );` in `wp-config.php` to use the uncompressed versions of the scripts and styles.

-To use the build process, [install Node.js](https://nodejs.org)

-Once installed, run `npm install`.
-This will install `Grunt` and build the scripts and styles.

-If you've made changes to any css or javascripts, you'll need to run `grunt` to recompile the files.
-You won't need to do this if you set `define( 'SCRIPT_DEBUG', true );` as it will use the source files.

 ## Screenshots ##

 ### Every logged-in user action is displayed in an activity stream and organized for easy filtering and searching.